Select a language:

 I want to quit smoking or vaping.
 Where can I get help?

-1-866-NEW-LUNG is a free quit smoking and quit vaping program for people who live in Orange County.
-NEW-LUNG offers services that suit your needs, whether you are looking for a one-on-one support, group sessions, or telephone counseling, choose the service that works best for you.
+1-866-NEW-LUNG is a free quit-smoking and quit-vaping program for people who live in Orange County.
+NEW-LUNG offers everything from one-on-one support to group sessions and telephone counseling.
+You choose the service that works best for you.
 Please call 1-866-NEW-LUNG (1-866-639-5864) to enroll.
-You can also contact us at our website by clicking here.
+You can also access our website and enroll by clicking here.

 English 2023 Cessation Flier